buaazp/uq/README.md

 #### redis api

-Uq also supported redis protocol.
+Uq also supports redis protocol.
 And using redis protocol is easier than memcached.
-Start uq with redis protocol and using redis-cli to connect:
+Start uq with redis protocol and use redis-cli to connect:

 ```
 uq -protocol redis